jlobasso/WebBuddy/README.md

 #### Web Buddy Bar

-* As /custom-site-script, each user have certain sites and certain availible actions, in /menu/subMenu each site have each action in a different file.
+* As /custom-site-script, each user have certain sites and certain available actions, in /menu/subMenu each site have each action in a different file.
 E.g. content/menu/subMenu/instagram/hashtags.js  defines the behavior of hashtag for instagram inside the iframe.
 So content/menu/subMenu/instagram/hashtags.js only interacts with the <iframe> directly.
 All other interaction is through background.

 The "Web Buddy Bar" is an <iframe> that encapsulates the bar behavior, is inserted by mainContent.js.
 Once the <iframe> is inserted (outside the <body> tag) using: